BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

 </div>

-## 1. Does the user own bitcoin?
+## Does the user own bitcoin?

 The first step in funding a wallet is asking the user if they currently own bitcoin.

 If your user does not own bitcoin, your wallet should guide them in obtaining some.
 One solution is offering a guide the user could read on how to obtain bitcoin.
 Alternatively, you could offer the option to buy directly within your wallet, which greatly simplifies the funding process.

-If the user wants to fund their wallet at a later time, they should have the option to skip this funding process.
+If the user wants to fund their wallet at a later time they should have the option to skip this funding process and go straight into the wallet.

 <div class="image-slide-gallery">